How much should you be earning as a Data Engineer?

 Such structured, and well labeled data!
 Not only that, there were threads every quarter for the last 5 quarters.

-I couldn't resist a mini data analysis project: I wanted to find what influences how much data engineers earn:
+I couldn’t resist a mini data analysis app: I wanted to find what influences how much data engineers earn:

 Approach to the project